mbitirini/savings-calculator-api/README.md

 - Set the request method to `POST`
 - Set the request URL to http://localhost:3000/graphql.
 - In the request body, select GraphQL and enter the mutation
+- Click the Play button

+3. Click the "Send" button to make the request.
+4. Observe the response in the body of the Postman response panel.

 Example for Calculate Future Value: